Frequently Asked Questions

 Instead of relying solely on the file extension, true file type detection examines the actual contents of the file to identify its real format.
 As such, we need to validate the ability of your email gateway to detect the true file type and block malicious files from being sent to users.

-File Attachment Attachments
+File Attachment Policies

 This test of policy enforcement of the email gateway simply validates which file types attached to an email will be blocked by the gateway and which file types will be passed through to the user.